Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/painting.rst

 The format for saving a UV image is selected in the header of the Save Image window, and defaults to PNG (.png).

-If Packing is enabled in the window header, or if you manually *Image→Pack Image*, saving your images to a separate file is not necessary.
+If Packing is enabled in the window header, or if you manually *Image-->Pack Image*, saving your images to a separate file is not necessary.